 Paul was in prison because he preached the gospel publicly.
-This can be stated explicitly.
+You can state this explicitly.
 Alternate translation: "in the chains that they put on me because I preach the gospel" (See: Assumed Knowledge and Implicit Information)

 - he might serve

 - chains

-- of...gospel
+- · of...gospel